verrazzano/docs/content/en/docs/guides/migrate/install/fluent/_index.md

 #### Install or upgrade the fluent-operator Helm chart

 The following example `helm` command installs Fluent Operator and Fluent Bit in the `logging` namespace.
 Fluent Operator and Fluent Bit can be installed in any namespace as long as the same namespace is used consistently.
-This example assumes you are using Helm version 3.2.0 or later.
+This example assumes that you are using Helm version 3.2.0 or later.

 {{< clipboard >}}
 <div class="highlight">